jlilja/infra/readme.md

 ### Ansible

-* Manages setup, configuration, and maintenence of a Pihole running on a Raspberry Pi.
+* Manages setup, configuration, and maintenence of a Pihole instance running on Raspberry Pi.
 * Manages the settings for Edgerouter router running on EdgeOS.
 * Manages the setup, bootstrapping, and managing minikube kubernetes cluster.